-- Algorithm: as small space as possible (it's a streaming algorithm after all!) - Adversary: can base next updates on her own random coin tosses and previous estimates of Algorithm, does not know Algorithm's personal coin tosses other than through the estimates that are made public
+- The Algorithm should use space as small space as possible.
+(It's a streaming algorithm after all!) - The Adversary can base next updates on her own random coin tosses and previous estimates of the Algorithm, She does not know the Algorithm's personal coin tosses other than through the estimates that are made public.

-Goal: turn non-robust algorithms into robust
+Our goal: turn non-robust algorithms into robust